verbo (fries, frying, fried)[with object]

 - Don't get me wrong, I think stealing from your shipmates or fellow Marines is one of the worst things you can do and you should fry.

-- 1 (fries) French fries; chips.Más ejemplos en oraciones
+- 1.2 (fries) another term for French fries.Más ejemplos en oraciones

 - By now, the fans have had their fill of burgers, fries, pizza, wings and nachos.